airportyh/flash-cards/terms/CSS/CSS_Declaration.md

 </pre>

-A *declaration block* consists of all the declarations that follow a CSS selector:
+A *declaration block* consists of all the declarations that follow a selector:

 <pre>
 img {